Career Change: Finding a Career You Love

 What to Do When You Are Stuck On the Job Search

-When changing careers, it can be easy to find yourself at a dead end.
+When changing careers at any age, it can be easy to find yourself at a dead end.
 After filling out countless applications and attending a few interviews, it is natural to become discouraged.
 What is the solution for being unstuck?

 When finding yourself in a challenging place when applying to jobs, try: